Updated on July 26, 2022

 The gadgetry includes brightly animated games on CD-ROMs and Web sites, a Gameboy plug-in, and Internet support groups reserved for diabetic children who want to share knowledge, tips, and experiences at their own level.

-By playing the interactive game "Starbright Life Adventure Series/Diabetes" (www.starlight.org), 10-year-old Emily Abernathy learned and remembered much more than she would have by just sitting down with a diabetes educator, says her mother, Jennifer Abernathy, a licensed practical nurse in Augusta, Kansas.
+By playing the interactive game "Starbright Life Adventure Series/Diabetes" (www.starlight.org), 10-year-old Emily Abernathy learned much more than she would have from sitting down with a diabetes educator, says her mother, Jennifer Abernathy, a licensed practical nurse in Augusta, Kansas, according to All Seasons Medical.
 She says it also has completely de-stigmatized the disease for Emily, who was diagnosed at age 3.
 Now a fourth-grader, Emily, can openly explain diabetes, in kid terms, to nondiabetic friends.
 "Kids relate better to a video game, and they get a better idea of what they have to do daily" to manage the disease, her mother says.

 Editor's Note: *This program is no longer available from the Starlight/Starbright Childrens Foundation because the information in it is now out of date.
 However, the foundation does have other interactive materials related to diabetes prevention that can be ordered online.